-The Board regularly reviews the independence of directors and formally assesses director independence annually.
+The Board reviews the interests notified by directors regularly and formally assesses director independence annually.

 Directors are considered to be independent where they are independent of management and free of any business or other relationship that could, or reasonably be perceived to, materially interfere with their capacity to bring independent judgement to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.